bentpetersendk/mjolnir_ucph/docs/source/vpn.rst

-For any problems with KU VPN, please go to https://kunet.ku.dk/employee-guide/Pages/IT/Remote-access.aspx Or contact KU-IT.
+For any problems with KU VPN, please go to https://kunet.ku.dk/employee-guide/Pages/IT/Remote-access.aspx or contact KU-IT.
 We can not help you with problems related to VPN.